 David is regularly leading projects and mentoring at different visual arts and performing arts school among others Das Graduate school, the Dutch Art Institute (DAI) and at the autonomous design department of KASK.

-He is member of THIRD!, the third cycle research group of Das Graduate school.
+David is member of THIRD!, the third cycle research group of Das Graduate school (Amsterdam).

 subscribe to the newsletter here